garciazapiain/folder-sync-tool/README.md

 ## Additional details:

   - Stopping script: Press Ctrl + C
-  - **`.gitignore`** file: currently ignores the default source-folder/ and replica-folder/.
+  - **`.gitignore`** file: currently ignores .txt log, system files, the default source-folder/ and replica-folder/.
 If you change the folder names when running the script, these new names will not be ignored unless you update the .gitignore file.